wessrow/go-ntc-templates/README.md

 This package aims to implement further golang functionality when working with network-to-code templates for network device automation by combining the awesome screen-scraping capabilities of TextFSM with the rigid structure of working with `golang structs`.

-This package utilizes the the `github.com/sirikothe/gotextfsm` package which parses TextFSM-templates to JSON.
+This package utilizes the `github.com/sirikothe/gotextfsm` package which parses TextFSM-templates to JSON.

-Though JSON support for golang is extended, it is not as easy to work with as structs.
+Though JSON support for golang is extended, it is not as easy to work with as `structs`.

 This package therefore includes programmatically parsed and rendered golang-structs from the latest ntc-templates release.